Investing term

 The date the company's board formally announces the dividend.

-The declaration date is when a company's board formally announces an upcoming dividend, stating the amount and the key dates that follow (ex-date, record date, pay date).
-It's the starting gun of the dividend calendar — until the board declares, a dividend is only expected, not promised.
+The declaration date is when a company's board formally announces an upcoming dividend, stating the amount and the key dates that follow — the ex-dividend date, the record date, and the pay date.
+It's the starting gun of the dividend calendar.

 For example